 - Total asset-based expense ratio: Class A: 0.23% - 1.59%

 Class AR (for rollovers): 1.25% - 2.34%

 Class C1 (TIAA-CREF portfolios): 0.75% - 0.84%

 - Program match on contributions: None.

-- State tax deduction or credit for contributions: Contributions to a Wisconsin 529 plan of up to $3,050 per beneficiary per year (any filing status) are deductible in computing Wisconsin taxable income.
+- State tax deduction or credit for contributions: Contributions to a Wisconsin 529 plan of up to $3,100 per beneficiary per year (any filing status) are deductible in computing Wisconsin taxable income.
 The maximum annual deductible will be increased annually to reflect inflation.
 Contributions in excess of the maximum annual limit may be carried forward to one or more future years and deducted up to the then annual maximum deductible amount each year until all amounts invested have been deducted from Wisconsin taxable income.
+Incoming rollovers from other states' 529 plans are accepted.
+Beginning with the 2015 tax year, the portion that is principal or contributions may qualify for reducing Wisconsin taxable income, including carry-forward for subsequent years; the portion attributed to growth is not eligible.
+Amounts that received an earlier Wisconsin reduction are not eligible.
 Contributors do not need to be the account owner to claim the deduction.
 Any Wisconsin taxpayer may claim a deduction for contributions to any account.
 Contribution deadline is April 15 of the year following the tax year.
-Beginning in 2010, parents no longer need to claim their child as a dependent in order to claim the deduction; however, the maximum deduction is reduced to $1,525 for a parent who is married and filing separately or who is divorced, unless the divorce judgment specified a different division of the $3,050 combined maximum.
+Parents no longer need to claim their child as a dependent in order to claim the deduction; however, the maximum deduction is reduced to $1,550 for a parent who is married and filing separately or who is divorced, unless the divorce judgment specified a different division of the $3,100 combined maximum.